enter-haken/memories/memories/cloud_gaming.md

 > [Github (fork)][14] |
 > [Github (fork)][15]

-##

 > PERFORMANCE COMPARISON OF NVIDIA DRIVERS AND GPU-BASED AWS INSTANCES
 > Working with graphics and 3D applications it is always important to get the best performance for the end user.
 We have conducted a performance comparison of GPU-Based Instances and nVidia Drivers on AWS to understand optimal configurations leveraging the popular Unigine Heaven performance benchmark.
 > [Blog entry][17]

+## AWS local zones

+> Netflix Empowers Remote Artistry with Low-Latency Workstations Using AWS Local Zones
+> Netflix deployed its visual effects studio closer to artists using AWS Local Zones, helping it achieve single-digit millisecond latency and keep its remote workstations running smoothly.
+> [AWS case study][18]

 ## Videos